 The project includes a Preliminary Plat application, Critical Areas Permit application, SEPA Checklist, Preliminary Plat Variance, Street Vacation Petition, Shoreline Substantial Development Permit and Shoreline Conditional Use Permit.
-Please note that the change in stormwater design eliminating the outfall to the Bay should eliminate the need for any Shoreline Permits associated with the project.
-The discussion of Shoreline Code compliance has been left in this narrative until such time that City staff confirm that no Shoreline Permits are required, after which, those sections of the narrative and application forms can be disregarded.
-The Applicant is requesting consolidated review of these various applications, including the proposed Street Vacation Petition, and is aware that the decision on the Petition is rendered by City Council and not the Hearing Examiner.
+The Applicant is not requesting consolidated review of these various applications pursuant to BMC 21.10.060.
+The Applicant is aware that the decision on some permits will be rendered administratively, some by City Council and some by the Hearing Examiner.